Harshcreator/Quantafeed/README.md

-# TickVault - Real-Time Market Data Ingestion Service
+# QuantaFeed - Real-Time Market Data Ingestion Service

 A lightweight real-time market data ingestion and query service built with Spring Boot 4.0.0 and Java 21.

 ## Overview

-TickVault simulates live price ticks, buffers them using a producer–consumer architecture, persists them into an embedded H2 database, and exposes REST APIs to fetch market data.
+QuantaFeed simulates live price ticks, buffers them using a producer–consumer architecture, persists them into an embedded H2 database, and exposes REST APIs to fetch market data.

 ## Architecture